SunagMP/vehicle-insurance/README.md

 ---

 ## 📝 Logging
-All pipeline components include detailed logs using Python’s logging module for monitoring and debugging.
+- All pipeline components include detailed logs using Python’s logging module for monitoring and debugging
 ---

 ## 🤝 Contributing
-Contributions are welcome!
+- Contributions are welcome!
 Feel free to fork the repo, open issues, or submit pull requests.
 ---